-Professor Anne E. Ralph teaches Legal Analysis and Writing (LAW) I and II, Advanced Legal Writing, and Pretrial Litigation.
+Professor Anne E. Ralph teaches Civil Procedure, Advanced Legal Writing, Legal Analysis and Writing (LAW) I and II, and Pretrial Litigation.
 Before joining the Moritz faculty in 2011, she practiced with law firms in Washington, D.C. and Columbus, focusing on copyright, civil rights, complex business litigation, and appeals.

 Professor Ralph is a member of the Board of Directors of the Legal Writing Institute (LWI), a nonprofit organization dedicated to improving legal communication and the second-largest organization of law professors in the United States.

 The Story of a Class: Uses of Narrative in Public Interest Class Actions Before Certification, 95 Wash.
 L. Rev. 259 (2020)

 Narrative-Erasing Procedure, 18 Nev.
 L.J.
 573 (2018)

 Not the Same Old Story: Using Narrative to Understand and Overcome the Plausibility Pleading Standard, 26 Yale J.L. & Human.
 1 (2014)